Your heart is the most important leadership tool you have. It is not your experience, knowledge, or skills. It is your heart that matters most of all.

 Back in the mid-80s, I started my own business.
 My partner and I left big corporate jobs, developed a business plan, and began raising money for our new venture.

 We had one investor who promised to make a sizable investment.
-However, he ran us through the ringer.
+He ran us through the ringer.
 The due diligence process was all-consuming.
 We really didn’t have time to court anyone else.
-We made the fatal mistake of putting most of our eggs in one basket.
+We made the fatal mistake of putting all of our eggs in one basket.

 This is why, I think, as leaders we must be diligent to guard our hearts.
 King Solomon said it best: “Above all else, guard your heart, for it is the wellspring of life” (Proverbs 4:23).